jsohlendorff/continuous_time_LTMLE/article.typ

 by regressing back through the history.
 Both methods extend the original discrete-time iterative regression method introduced by @bangandrobins2005.
-A key advantage of using iterative regressions is that the resulting estimator will be less sensitive to/near practical positivity violations.
+A key advantage of using iterative regressions is that the resulting estimator will be less sensitive to/near practical positivity violations compared to inverse probability of treatment weighting (IPW) estimators.

 A key innovation in our method is that these updates are performed by indexing backwards through the number of events rather than through calendar time.
-This then allows us to apply simple regression techniques for the nuisance parameters.
+This allows us to apply standard regression techniques to estimate nuisance parameters.
-Moreover, our estimator addresses challenges associated with the high dimensionality of the target parameter by employing inverse probability of censoring weighting (IPCW).
+Moreover, our estimator accounts for the temporal complexity of the target parameter through inverse probability of censoring weighting (IPCW).
+To draw an analogy, in multi-state settings, state occupation probabilities are expressed as multiple—often numerous—integrals over the transition intensities between states.
+In contrast, in non-Markov settings, even if these transition intensities can be estimated, the corresponding integrals are typically not numerically tractable to compute without resorting to Monte Carlo methods.
 The distinction between event-based and time-based updating is illustrated in @fig:timegrid and @fig:eventgrid.
-To the best of our knowledge, no general estimation procedure has yet been proposed for the components involved in the efficient influence function.
+//To the best of our knowledge, no general estimation procedure has yet been proposed for the components involved in the efficient influence function.

 For electronic health records (EHRs), the number of registrations for each patient can be enormous.
 However, for finely discretized time grids in discrete time,